Cache Oblivious Algorithms for Computing the Triplet Distance Between Trees: Experiments

 \subparagraph*{I/O experiments.}

-In Table \ref{tab:randomIOtime} we include the results of the I/O experiments in the random model.
-Each cell in the table corresponds to the execution time (including the waiting time due to disk I/Os when the trees are large and can not fit in RAM).
-For this experiment we used the \texttt{time} function of Ubuntu and thus also took into account the time taken to parse the input trees.
-Every cell contains the result of 1 run and for the input trees of size $2^{23}$ and $2^{24}$ we used the 128 bit implementation of the new algorithm in order to avoid overflows.
-Unlike \texttt{CacheTD}, the performance of \texttt{CPDT} and \texttt{tqDist} deteriorates significantly the moment they start performing disk I/Os.
+In Figures \ref{fig:IOtimeRandom} and \ref{fig:IOtimeSkewed} we illustrate the time, space, and I/O performance in the random and skewed model respectively.
+Every implementation was compiled with g++~5.4.
+Every experiment is run 5 times, each on a different tree.
+Like in the RAM experiments, all 5 data points are displayed together with a line that goes over their median.
+To measure the execution time, we used the \texttt{time} function of Ubuntu and thus also took into account the time taken to parse the input trees.
+For the input trees of size~$2^{23}$ and $2^{24}$ we used the 128 bit implementation of the new algorithms in order to avoid overflows.

-In Table \ref{tab:alphaIOtime} we have the same experiments but now for the alpha model, where we choose $\alpha = 0.5$.
-Here we can clearly see how much \texttt{CPDT} and \texttt{CPDTg} are affected by the alpha parameter, e.g. for binary trees, when we go from $n=2^{20}$ tp $n=2^{21}$ the performance in the alpha model degrades by a factor of 1200, while in the random model, the performance degrades only by a factor of 32.
-We do want to emphasize that if we want to be more precise about these factors, we have to run each experiment several times and not just once.
-However, the overall outcome of the experiments is that the new algorithm, \texttt{CacheTD}, is clearly scaling to external memory much better than all previous algorithms.